Python QR Code Generator using pyqrcode in Tkinter

 pip install qrcode[pil]

-• using qrcode.make method in qrcode library we can generate QR code.
+• using qrcode.make method in qrcode library, we can generate a QR code.

-In this code, we have created an interface in which user can type the message or url.
-In the next entry field, user need to provide the file name.
-Once clicked on the generate button, an image of QR code will be saved in the same directory.
+In this code, we have created an interface in which the user can type a message or a URL.
+In the next entry field, the user needs to provide the file name.
+Once clicked on the generate button is clicked, an image of a QR code will be saved in the same directory.

 import qrcode